stanleykwembe/brilltech_mega/replit.md

   - Past paper management: search, filter by board/subject/grade, view all papers
   - Quiz creation: manual builder with premium/free toggle
   - Quiz management: filter by type/subject/grade, view all quizzes with Google Forms links
-  - Orange/amber theme to distinguish from admin (purple) and teacher (gray/blue) portals
   - Role-based access: admins can access all 3 portals, content managers can access content + teacher portals
   - Custom @require_content_manager decorator for security
   - Cross-portal navigation in sidebars for admins and content managers